logo️ ObjectQuel

 ");

-// Case-sensitive match regardless of column collation (MySQL 8.0+)
+// Case-sensitive regardless of column collation (MySQL 8.0+)

 $results = $entityManager->executeQuery("